Tenztan/assignment-api/api.md

 ## Authentication

 Currently, no authentication is required to use the API.
-However, this may change in production environments.

 ## Endpoints